Get Involved

 Participatory Process

-Grantmaking priorities, levels, and eligibility criteria have been developed and approved by a Community Advisory Committee that is comprised of individuals representing Kensington-serving community-based organizations, civic associations, and faith-based organizations, many of whom are also Kensington residents.
+Grantmaking priorities, levels, and eligibility criteria have been developed and approved by a Community Advisory Committee that is includes individuals representing Kensington-serving community-based organizations, civic associations, and faith-based organizations, many of whom are also Kensington residents.

-Special thanks to past and current participants in the KCR Fund Community Advisory Committee for their dedication and contributions to this work:
+Special thanks to members of the KCR Fund Community Advisory Committee for their dedication and contributions to this work:

 • Hector Ayala, Hispanic Community Counseling Service